uncountablecat/handwritten-digits/README.md

 # Handwritten Digits
-Various classification algorithms applied to handwritten digits
+Various classification algorithms applied to handwritten digits.
+Each algorithm is implemented using both R and Python.

 ### About data set